What Is CPU Cache? (L1, L2, and L3 Cache)

 What CPU Do I Have

-The term cache is frequently used in the computing world.
-It is not unique to processors, and it is necessary for your PC to work as efficiently as it does.
+The expression cache is often used in the computing world.
+It is not exclusive to processors, and it is essential for your PC to operate as effectively as it does.

-For example, your browser constantly caches data of website images, templates, videos, etc. This means the next time you open that website, your computer won’t have to waste extra time, bandwidth, and energy to process that data again.
-Instead, the browser will just access its cache, and the site will load much faster.
+For instance, your browser always stores data of website pictures, patterns, videos, etc. This suggests when you revisit that website, your computer won’t need to expend additional time, data, and power to handle that data again.
+Rather, the browser will just use its storage, and the site will load more rapidly.

 This also applies to operating systems.
-The data stored in RAM is cached, allowing the operating system to be considerably more responsive.
+The data stored in RAM is cached, enabling the operating system to be considerably more responsive.

 Cache In CPUs